Hack-with-Github/Awesome-Hacking/README.md

 `A curated list of awesome Hacking tutorials, tools and resources`

 ####[Awesome-Honeypots](https://github.com/paralax/awesome-honeypots)
-`an awesome list of honeypot resources`
+`An awesome list of honeypot resources`

 ####[Awesome-Incident-Response](https://github.com/meirwah/awesome-incident-response)
 `A curated list of tools for incident response`